aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/README.md

 AVD currently supports 2 different data models for extended ACLs:

-- Legacy (for compatibility with existing designs, to avoid breaking changes)
+- The legacy access_lists data model, for compatibility with existing deployments
-- Improved extended IP ACL data model
+- The improved ip_access_lists data model, for access to more EOS features

-Both data models can coexists without conflicts, as differet keys are used: `access_lists` vs `ip_access_lists`.
+Both data models can coexists without conflicts, as different keys are used: `access_lists` vs `ip_access_lists`.
 Access list names must be unique.

 Legacy data model supports simplified ACL definition with `sequence_number` to `action_string` mapping: